crtheisen/lol-mastery-analysis/README.md

     centrality[champion] += champion_affinity[champion][champion_all]
  ```

 For each champion, we take the sum of all affinity values for the other 129 champions.
 For example, if we wanted the centrality measure for Aatrox, we would add up all of the affinity values for Aatrox to/from any other champion.
 The final theoretical values can range from 0-130; no normalization was required here, because we're displaying these values in a bar chart.
-More = better!
+More = better.

 #####How would you improve champion centrality?

 Right now this metric is **very** closely correlated with champion clustering.
 This is more of an artifact of how clustering didn't quite work out how we expected, but separating these two concepts more would be a good next step.

 ####Champion Clustering
 We wanted to see if we could predict, based on champion mastery data, which champions are part of the "meta" at the Challenger/Master level.
-To do this, we used Markov Clustering (a Machine Learning technique) to identify the champions that were the most interconnected in our dataset.

 To calculate the Clustering metric, we used Markov Clustering Algorithm (MCL).
 This algorithm helps you find "clusters" of nodes in graphs.
 We used this algorithm to identify what champions were considered "meta" by their interconnectivity.
 While this approach typically outputs a set of clusters of nodes, our dataset only produced one, which grew or shrank depending on how we "tuned" our parameters for MCL.
 Tuning your parameters when using machine learning algorithms is [incredibly important](https://github.com/timm/timm.github.io/blob/master/pdf/16tunelearners.pdf).

 Our original goal in using this clustering algorithm was to identify champions that were "like" one another.
 Unfortunately, no amount of tuning using random parameters or [Differential Evolution](https://en.wikipedia.org/wiki/Differential_evolution) to "improve" our result ever resulted in more than one distinct cluster of champions.
 We then realized that MCL was identifying the "center" of our graph, and our parameter tuning was simply growing or shrinking what was considered "center" and what wasn't.
-This could be the metagame at Challenger/Masters!
+This could be the metagame at Challenger/Masters..?
 We chose to iterate over parameters until we identified the most centralized 20% of champions, highlighted those nodes as red on our [force graph](http://champion-affinity.getforge.io/graph.html), and declared that to be the "learned" meta at the highest levels of play.
-Overall, we think it performs pretty well!

 To implement this algorithm, we originally used [koteth's Python implementation](https://github.com/koteth/python_mcl) of MCL.
 However, this implementation was only working for Python 2.7.X.
 We [forked](https://github.com/theisencr/python_mcl) the project in order to upgrade the formatting to Python 3.X, so our project would only use one version of Python.